junxit/us-congress-bills-110/metadata.md

 - 2007-03-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2444)
 - 2007-03-14 — Received in the Senate.
 - 2007-03-19 — Read twice and referred to the Committee on Foreign Relations.
+- 2007-03-28 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2007-04-12 — Committee on Foreign Relations.
+Reported by Senator Biden without amendment.
+With written report No. 110-55.
+- 2007-04-12 — Committee on Foreign Relations.
+Reported by Senator Biden without amendment.
+With written report No. 110-55.
+- 2007-04-12 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 117.